College Criminal Defense Lawyer – Chad F. Bank

 This usually involves underage drinking, but it can also include buying alcohol for minors, DUI charges, and other alcohol-related crimes.
 Even though this type of crime happens on almost every campus on an almost daily basis, it is not something to dismiss.
 The dangers of alcohol are well documented.
 Plus, the law is eager and able to prosecute offenders they believe pose a risk to public safety.
 If you are charged with an alcohol-related crime, do not assume you will receive a slap on the wrist.
 Reach out to a criminal defense lawyer who can help you stand up for your rights.

 It is a common mistake to believe when something happens on a college campus the police will not become involved.
 Even though colleges have their own security staff, they work in cooperation with local police departments.
 And they will not hesitate to involve the law even for seemingly minor offenses.
-Do not put your studies, reputation, and future in jeopardy by not working with a criminal defense lawyer.
-Reach out to Chad F. Bank Attorney at Law for a free consultation by calling 401-229-5088.
+Do not put your studies, reputation, and future in jeopardy by not working with a college criminal defense lawyer.
+Reach out to college criminal defense lawyer Chad F. Bank for a free consultation by calling 401-229-5088.